FELIPE FIZKAL

 ARTISTIC STATEMENT

-In my work, I collaborate with dancers, dramaturgs, musicians, composers, scenographers, costume and lighting designers, understanding these collaborations in a horizontal way—inviting collective reflection, but also engaging in individual dialogues with each expertise and actor involved in these processes of choreographic creation and research.
+In my work, I collaborate with dancers, dramaturgs, musicians, composers, set designers, costume designers, and lighting designers, understanding these collaborations in a horizontal way: inviting collective reflection, while also engaging in individual dialogues with each discipline throughout these processes of choreographic creation/discovery and research.

-My aim is to propose and invite diverse audiences to reflect through an aesthetic experience that seeks not only to be visual, but also sonic and spatial.
-I focus on how the dramaturgy of a choreography resembles the diversity and complexity of a natural landscape, evoking memories and temporal dynamics that collaborate, cooperate, and contradict each other, in order to understand contemporary choreography as a sensitive science that seeks to dialogue with myself and my team not only on a mental level, but also spiritually and energetically.
+My objective is to facilitate physical experiences for diverse audiences through an approach that engages the visual, sonic, and spatial.
+I am interested in how the dramaturgy of choreography resembles the diversity and complexity of a natural landscape, evoking memories and temporal dynamics that collaborate, cooperate, and contradict one another.
+Through this, I understand contemporary choreography as a sensitive science that seeks to engage in practical dialogue.
+These choreographies may be connected to or staged in theaters, as well as in rural and urban natural spaces.

-I am interested in decolonization, the Global South, cumbia, herding cries, HIV, homosexuality, vulnerability, class struggle, illness, social justice, ecology, and migration.
+I relate to themes such as decolonization, the Global South, cumbia, cattle-calling songs, HIV, homosexuality, vulnerability, class struggle, illness, social justice, ecology, and migration.

-After ten years of independently producing multidisciplinary works in Chile, I am now based in Berlin, seeking to give voice and body to a working middle class of children of single mothers without social rights.
-Here, I aim to evoke the ancestry of a class that today represents the decline of the processes of colonization and exploitation of the Latin American Global South.
+After seven years of independently producing multidisciplinary works in Chile, I am currently based in Berlin, seeking to give voice and body to a working middle class of sons and daughters of single mothers without social rights.
+Here, I aim to evoke the ancestry of a class that today represents the continuity of the processes of colonization and exploitation in the Latin American Global South.